Eulabee Dix

 Eulabee Dix Becker (October 5, 1878 – June 14, 1961) was an American artist, who favoured the medium of watercolours on ivory to paint portrait miniatures.
 During the early 20th century, when the medium was at the height of fashion, she painted many prominent figures, including European nobility and famous actresses of the day.

 Early life

 Dix was born in Greenfield, Illinois, to Mary Bartholomew and Horace Wells Dix, She had an early interest in art, and her talents and love of reading were encouraged from an early age.
 Her family moved several times during her early years due to financial setbacks.
-During her teens, Dix went to live with wealthy family members in St. Louis, where she attended Washington University, and spent a year studying oil painting and life drawing at the St. Louis School of Fine Arts.
+During her teens, Dix went to live with wealthy family members in St. Louis, where she attended Washington University in St. Louis, and spent a year studying oil painting and life drawing at the St. Louis School of Fine Arts.
 Her work there was recognised with two medals.
 Dix returned to her parents in 1895, when they set up home in Grand Rapids, Michigan.
 There she taught art classes, and was inspired by the daughter of an Episcopal minister to paint portrait miniatures.